Shoso Shimbo is a Melbourne based ikebana artist and sculptor.

 His sculptural works have been featured in some of the major contemporary art exhibitions including the Toyota Sculpture Exhibition, Lorne Sculpture, Deakin University Contemporary Small Sculpture Award Finalists Exhibition, and the New Wave Art Festival at the NGV.
 He won the Arnold Bloch Leiber Prize at the Yering Station Sculpture Exhibition 2017.
 His recent commissions include a public work of art for the Archibald Award Exhibition 2015 at the Art Gallery of Ballarat and the Wye River Project as a part of the Lorne Sculpture 2016.

 Shoso has an MA in Japanese Studies, a Master of Fine Art and PhD in Education.
 He is also qualified as a garden designer (Japan Horticultural Society) and works as a designer for Tsubo Zen Gardens.

-He is the founding director of Ikebana Gallery Award, first online ikebana competition, and Wa: Melbourne Ikebana Festival 2019, in which he presented an ikebana performance with the Grigoryan Brothers.
-He will present another performance with Paul Grabowsky at Melbourne Recital Centre in 2022.
+He is the founding director of Ikebana Gallery Award, first online ikebana competition, and Wa: Melbourne Ikebana Festival, in which he presented an ikebana performance with the Grigoryan Brothers in 2019 and another performance with Paul Grabowsky at Melbourne Recital Centre in 2022.
 Also, he is a vice president of International Society of Ikebana Research.